-There are three main areas of Dr. Weaver's research including: 1) examining social entrepreneurship as a strategy for human and community development, 2) assessing the reach of social enterprises in the United States and 3) exploring civic engagement as both a pedagogical tool as well as a tool for community development.
+There are three main areas of Dr. Weaver's research including: 1) examining social and commercial entrepreneurship as strategies for community development, 2) assessing the frequency and depth of social enterprise activities in the United States, and 3) exploring different experiential education techniques as pedagogical tools for advancing community development.

 A summary of her research publication activity is provided below.